JoaoGuimaraes22/2020-Todo/README.md

 - Learn Nginx;

+- Learn Docker;

-- Learn Docker and Kubernetes;
+- Learn Kubernetes;

-- Build and deploy a full scalable web app using Digital Ocean with kubernetes, ASP.NET and or Node.js, MySQL / MongoDB / (Firebase) database and a React front-end;
+- Build and deploy a full scalable web app with kubernetes, ASP.NET and/or Node.js, MySQL / MongoDB / (Firebase) database and a React front-end;

 **Side wishes:**